 CMU College of Medicine recruits and admits students from Michigan to care for Michigan - especially those who are committed to pursue a career in primary care and serve the medically underserved."

-Beyond your academic portfolio, the admissions committee is looking for critical thinking and logic skills, an understanding of the principles of ethics, personal values, and the qualities necessary for successful development into a compassionate, skilled physician able to serve the needs of a diverse and changing population.
+Beyond your academic portfolio, the admissions committee is looking for critical thinking and logic skills.
+They also look for your understanding of ethics principles, personal values, and the qualities necessary for successful development into a compassionate, skilled physician able to serve the needs of a diverse and changing population.

 Applicants are encouraged to review the AAMC Core Competencies for Entering Medical Students for additional information.
 The admissions process is also designed to identify applicants who will fulfill the mission of CMED, i.e., to provide healthcare to underserved populations in central and northern Michigan.